Coach v. Trainer Overview

 Training mindfulness to police officers and other first responders requires keenly adept coaches and trainers and carefully crafted professional standards.
 In addition to meeting emerging professional standards for training to general populations, trainers of mindfulness to first responders must have an advanced understanding of trauma, resiliency, human performance and a strong cultural competency.

-In addition to coaches and trainers, it is important for public safety agencies to partner with carefully vetted community trainers.
+In addition to coaches and trainers, it is important for public safety agencies to partner with carefully vetted community partners.
 Our recommendation is that a community trainer sits alongside an organizational coach/trainer, adding diversity and greater fidelity.

 Trained Peer Coach